Antoni Lange: Deuteronomion, The Hour, Logos and Sonnets of Veda

 The most characteristic feature of Lange's writings is the strong influence of Eastern traditions, religions and philosophies such as the Veda, Brahminism and Buddhism.

 Written in 1887, the cycle of seven sonnets entitled The Sonnets of Veda shows the seven stages of human existence on the way to Nirvana.

 Similar in form to the Sonnets of Veda is the Logos cycle of ten sonnets which discuss ten points of view on the logos of history by ten outstanding representatives of the historiosophy of Polish Romanticism.
 The poems are strongly influenced by ideas of messianism.

 The Hour written in 1894 was the first prose by Lange, but the short symbolic novel was published in 1895 in the first volume of Poems.
 It is a story of Artemis and Auora, the two ancient goddesses who descend to Earth to witness human life.
 In some ways The Hour is similar to August Strindberg's 1901 drama A Dream Play and The Woman without a Shadow written by Hugo von Hofmannsthal in 1919.
 The novel contains many mystical fragments stylized as religious writings, a psalms, a manifesto, greek tragedy and the ode.
 It also connects prose with elements of poetry and drama.

 One of the most representative of Lange's works is Deuteronomion, a mystical occultic poem written in Paris in 1902.
-It is hermetic and hard to interpret because of its many allusions to the Bible, Kabbalah, Sanscrit writings and ancient Slavic myths.
+It is hermetic and hard to interpret because of its many allusions to the Bible, Kabbalah, Sanskrit writings and ancient Slavic myths.
 It speaks of a Poet's spiritual journey to achieve an initiation that is both personal and universal.
 It is significant that Deuteronomion begins with the Epilogue to myself and ends with the Prologue to the unknown god.